Most Active Stories

 This EEO Public File Report is filed in Stations WLRN-FM’s and WLRN-TV’s Public Inspection file pursuant to Section 73.2080(c)(6) of the Federal Communications Commission’s (FCC) rules.

-Since October 2011, stations WLRN-FM and WLRN-TV have not filled any open full-time vacancies.
+Since October 2013, stations WLRN-FM and WLRN-TV have filled the following full-time position:

 Management level personnel of MDCPS, including managers at WLRN-FM and WLRN-TV, are given opportunities in training methods of ensuring Equal Employment Opportunity and preventing discrimination.

 During the Term, WLRN participated in the following supplemental recruitment initiatives:

 1. Continuation of an internship program designed to assist members of the community to acquire skills needed for employment within public media.

 The WLRN Internship Program:

 This yearly program, for local university, college, and high school students offers opportunities for unpaid and academic credit internships in various station departments.
 The goal of the program is to provide students with an opportunity to learn and develop practical skills through real work experience.
 Staff members who oversee interns often maintain relationships with them for future part-time or fulltime opportunities at WLRN or openings at other broadcast stations in the area.

 Since October 2013 the WLRN Internship Program consisted of the following: